izzypt/get_next_line/README.md

 ### Static Variables

+Static variables are the variables which once declared, get destroyed only when the program has completed its execution.

-Static variables have a property of preserving their value even after they are out of their scope!
-Hence, static variables preserve their previous value in their previous scope and are not initialized again in the new scope.
+They have the property of retaining their previous scope value if they are already declared once in the program.

--  A static int variable remains in memory while the program is running.
-A normal or auto variable is destroyed when a function call where the variable was declared is over.
-For example, we can use static int to count a number of times a function is called, but an auto variable can’t be used for this purpose.
+They are different from normal variables because normal variables do not retain their previous value.

+Normal variables get destroyed once they go out of scope.
+But when static variables are initialized, they get destroyed only after the whole program gets executed.

           #include<stdio.h>